yodrew/darkroomretreat/manuscript/prepare.md

 13. How does the menu sound to you?
 14. Would you like to maintain silence during your retreat?
 15. Quiz:
 	a.
-What is the purpose of retreating?
+What is the hygienic purpose of retreating?
 	b.
-What do I say heals you in darkness?
+What heals you in darkness?
  	c.
 What does this imply about what to do with your will and attention?
 	d.
 Where is a good place to put your attention if you feel crazy or tormented by thoughts or imagery?
+	e.
+How much does the air you breathe weigh compared to the food you eat, and what does that imply about the importance of fresh air?
+	f.
+How much does a silent location matter for a successful retreat?
 16. What fears or concerns do you have that might interfere with your retreat? (fear of the dark, claustrophobia, superstition, etc)?
 How will you handle them?
 What support might you need?
 17. Assuming I am correct that practically everyone is [____psychotic____](http://darkroomretreat.com/darkness-conjecture/psychosis) how do you feel darkness might significantly affect you, for better or worse?
 18. Is there anything else you would like to add?